 Instructions

-- Chop the chocolate and melt in the microwave for 45s to 1 min, mix half way through.
+- Chop the chocolate and melt it in the microwave for 45 seconds to 1 minute, stirring halfway through to help it melt evenly.

-- Pour 2/3 of the melted chocolate into the mould and put in the freezer for 2-5 mins, just so the chocolate can harden up.
+- Pour about two-thirds of the melted chocolate into your Halloween mould and place it in the freezer for 2–5 minutes, just until it firms up.